projekt-opal/dcat-qa/dcat-qa-system/README.md

 | `SPARQL_QUERYPATH`     |    /opal2020-07/query     |/opal2020-07/query | path of the query endpoint of the fuseki instance |
 | `DATA_DIR` |    src/data     |      /qa/data                 | path to the directory with labeled entities, properties, etc. |

+# Run

+To run the QA system, the labeled entities and other configuration files have to be provided.
+There all located in the `src/data` folder.
+Furthermore, it needs running elasticsearch and fuseki+triplestore instances it can connect to.
+These can be setup with docker-compose as explained [here](../README.md).

 ## Run Docker

 Run